[This article was originally published in July 2019. It has since been expanded, updated, and revised.]

-When left to rot, these monitors slowly degrade, allowing toxic chemicals and heavy metals to enter the soil.
+If left in a landfill, for example, these monitors slowly degrade, allowing toxic chemicals and heavy metals to enter the soil.
 From there, they can find their way back into the human ecosystem through plants and animals.
-If mishandled, these heavy metals can harm those tasked with recycling them.

-The most notable metal contained in CRT monitors is lead -- some old monitors can contain up to four pounds inside the glass vacuum.
-They also contain cadmium, which is highly toxic, and small amounts of arsenic.
-Flame retardants used in many electronics are also highly toxic when disposed of improperly.
+The most notable metal contained in CRT monitors is lead but they also contain cadmium, which is highly toxic, and small amounts of arsenic.
+Flame retardants used in the construction of many electronics are also highly toxic when disposed of improperly.

 What's In LCD Monitors